-Registering to become an organ donor is as easy as clicking this link and signing up for the national organ donor database at the U.S. Health and Human Services website.
-It’s easily the most important thing you can do with just five minutes of your time.
+Registering to become an organ donor is as easy as clicking this link, selecting your state and following the signup process.
+It’s easily the most important thing you can do with just a few minutes of your time.

 There are no restrictions to becoming an organ donor.
-If you’re under the age of 18 you’ll need your parent’s consent to sign up.
-Otherwise all people, regardless of gender, age, sexual orientation, ethnicity, or religion are welcomed to give the gift of life.
+If you’re under the age of 18 you’ll need a parent’s consent to sign up.
+Otherwise all people, regardless of gender, age, sexual orientation, ethnicity or religion are welcomed to give the gift of life.

 Just as everyone is welcome to become a donor, the donation list is fair and based solely and strictly on match, medical criteria, time on the list, and severity of illness.
-No one, not even former vice president Dick Cheney, can be moved up the list ahead of someone in more need.
+No one, regardless of wealth, power or influence, can be moved up the list ahead of someone in more need.

-- ‘But One Life to Give’ the Gift of Life to 85 Others
+4. ‘But One Life to Give’ the Gift of Life to 85

-When you become an organ donor, you’re not potentially just saving one person’s life.
+Others When you become an organ donor, you’re not potentially just saving one person’s life.
 Your donation could help up to 85 people in need.
-There are 12 different tissues and organs that can be transplanted to heal others in need.
+There are 12 different tissues and organs that can be transplanted to heal others.
 By donating you can save eight lives, restore sight to two blind people, and heal the lives of 75 others with your tissues.

 Most major religions in the world accept organ transplantation as a good or charitable practice, while some even encourage it.
-To find out how specific religions feel on the subject you can follow this link to read up on each.
 Organ donation is a personal choice and if you have any concerns regarding your spirituality, we encourage you to speak with your religious leader first.

-According to the D.H.H.S., 95 percent of American adults support organ donation.
-Strangely though, only 54 percent of them are actually signed up as organ donors.
+According to the Department of Health and Human Services, 95% of American adults support organ donation.
+Strangely though, only 54% of them are actually signed up as organ donors.
 But now that you know how quick and easy it is to sign up to save and change peoples’ lives with your selfless gift, you can tell others.

 Unfortunately, only three people in a thousand die in a way that allows for transplantable organs and tissues.
-0.3 percent is a very small number for the number of people waiting for a transplant.
+0.3% is a very small number for the amount of people waiting for a transplant.
 By adding yourself to the list, you’ll help increase those odds.

-41 percent of people support donation but have not signed up.
-By bragging about becoming an organ donor you may encourage others to become one as well, which helps everyone.
+41% of people support donation but have not signed up.
+By talking about becoming an organ donor you may encourage others to become one as well.